-Summoning and Attendance in Court in one State of Persons who are in the Territory of the other Contracting State.
+Summoning and attendance in court in one state of persons who are in the territory of the other contracting state.

-- 1. Should it be considered necessary or desirable, in a criminal case pending before the Courts of one Contracting State, to secure the attendance in Court of a witness or expert who is in the territory of the other Contracting State, and should the Courts summon such witness or expert through the Courts of the other State, the latter Courts shall serve a subpoena on him, but shall leave him free to decide whether he will attend. - 2.
-The expenses connected with the attendance in Court of a witness or expert shall be borne by the applicant State, and the subpoena shall indicate the sum to be allocated to the witness or expert by way of travelling expenses and subsistence allowance; it shall also indicate the sum which may be advanced to him by the State applied to, provided the applicant State repays these sums as soon as the person summoned has declared his willingness to comply with the subpoena. - 3.
-No witness or expert, whatever his nationality, who is in the territory of one of the Contracting Parties, and who, when summoned by that Party in accordance with paragraph I, voluntarily attends in the Courts of the other Party, may be prosecuted or detained in the territory of the latter for previous criminal offences or convictions, or on the ground of complicity in the offence forming the subject of the case in which he is concerned. - 4.
-Such persons, shall, however, forfeit the above privilege should they fail of their own free will to leave the territory of the applicant State within three days from the date on which their attendance in Court has ceased to be necessary. - 5.
-Should the witness summoned in accordance with paragraph r be in custody in the territory of the State applied to, a request may be made for his attendance in Court if assurances are given that he will be sent back at the earliest possible date.
-A request of this kind may only be refused for special reasons; for instance, if the person in question expressly declares that he is opposed to such a proceeding. - 6.
-Similarly, subject to the above conditions, the conveyance and return, through the territory of one of the Contracting Parties, of a person in custody in a third country, shall be permitted, if the other Contracting Party considers it necessary to confront him with the accused or to take his verbal evidence.
+- I. Should it be considered necessary or desirable in a criminal case pending before the Courts of one Contracting State, to secure the attendance in Court of a witness or expert who is in the territory of the other Contracting State, the authorities of the latter shall call upon such person to comply with the subpœna served on him by them, on behalf of the Courts of the first State. - 2.
+The expenses connected with the attendance in Court of a witness or expert shall be borne by the applicant State, and the subpœna shall indicate the sum to be allocated to the witness or expert by way of travelling expenses and subsistence allowance; it shall also indicate the sum which may be advanced to him by the State applied to, provided the applicant State repays these sums as soon as the person summoned has declared his willingness to comply with the subpœna. - 3.
+No witness or expert, whatever his nationality, who is in the territory of one of the Contracting Parties and who, when summoned by that Party, voluntarily attends in the Courts of the other Party, may be prosecuted or detained in the territory of the latter for previous criminal offences or convictions, or on the ground of complicity in the offence forming the subject of the case in which he is concerned. - 4.
+Such persons shall, however, forfeit the above privilege should they fail of their own free will to leave the territory of the applicant State within three days from the date on which their attendance in Court has ceased to be necessary. - 5.
+Should the person whose attendance is required be in custody in the territory of the State applied to, a request may be made for his attendance in Court if assurances are given that he will be sent back at the earliest possible date.
+A request of this kind may only be refused for special reasons, for instance, if the person in question expressly declares that he is opposed to such a proceeding. - 6.
+Similarly, subject to the above conditions, the conveyance and return, through the territory of one of the Contracting Parties, of a person in custody in a third country, shall be permitted if the other Contracting Party considers it necessary to confront him with the accused, or to take his verbal evidence.